lairworks/nas2d-core/README.md

 ## Vcpkg integration

 The NAS2D project uses Vcpkg to integrate any dependencies without explicitly adding the source to the project directly.
+Vcpkg can be installed in two different forms: user-wide and project-specific.

+### User-wide integration

+### Project-specific integration

 If you do not want to install vcpkg in a user-wide context, vcpkg allows for a local NuGet package to be created.
 The following steps are specific to NAS2D:

 1. Clone `vcpkg`
 2. Run the command `./bootstrap-vcpkg.bat`